jhenstridge/obs-rtsp-source/README.md

-This is a work in progress project intended to make it easy to integrate networked cameras into an OBS Studio broadcast with minimal configuration.
+This is a work in progress project intended to make it easy to integrate networked cameras into an [OBS Studio][1] broadcast with minimal configuration.

-Having previously used the dvswitch set of tools to do multi-camera live mixed video, I wanted to see if I could get a similar model working with OBS Studio.
+Having previously used the [dvswitch][2] set of tools to do multi-camera live mixed video, I wanted to see if I could get a similar model working with OBS Studio.

 The project consists of two components: an RTSP server that runs on a sender node to share camera streas, and an OBS plugin that provides a